Tucker Tensor Train Taylor Series: Numerical experiments

+Note that while the PDE is linear as a mapping $s \mapsto u$, this is not the mapping being approximated here.
+The relevant mapping is the coefficient-to-solution operator $\kappa \mapsto u$, which is nonlinear.
+Intuitively, the nonlinearity comes from ``blocking'': changing $\kappa$ at one location modifies the shape and magnitude of downstream flow, which changes the sensitivity of the map to further changes in $\kappa$ in those downstream locations, i.e., a nontrivial second derivative.
+The impacts of multiple blocks combine, yielding nontrivial third and higher derivatives.
+The larger the pointwise variations are in $\kappa$, the more significant the blocking, and hence the more substantial the nonlinearity.
+The pointwise exponentiation $\theta \mapsto \kappa$ also adds nonlinearity.

-We discretize $\theta$ and $\kappa$ with first order continuous Galerkin (CG1) finite elements on a mesh of triangles arranged in a $60 \times 61$ grid.
-We discretize $u$ with CG2 (second order) elements on the same mesh.
-We discretize $q$ as the trace of the CG1 finite elements on $\Gamma_\text{top}$.
+We discretize $\theta$ and $\kappa$ with first-order continuous Galerkin (CG1) elements on a triangular mesh on a $60 \times 61$ grid, $u$ with CG2 (second-order) elements on the same mesh, and $q$ as the trace of the CG1 elements on $\Gamma_\text{top}$.

-\paragraph{Influence of pointwise standard deviation on the Taylor series} In \figref{fig:taylor_samples_pointwise_poisson}, we plot Taylor series approximations (using the Taylor series of the map $f$, with no dimension reduction or T4S approximation) for the quantity of interest $q$ corresponding to the parameter $\theta$ shown in \figref{fig:overall_mapping_example}.
-We show samples of $q$ for covariance operators $C$ with $\sigma=0.5$, $\sigma=0.75$, and $\sigma=1.0$.
-For this particular sample, ratios of the largest value of $\kappa$ in $\Omega$ to the smallest are $8.6$, $25.0$, and $73.2$, respectively, for these choices of $\sigma$.
-We also plot the Taylor series approximations of $q$.
-As expected, we see that the Taylor series converges more rapidly to the true value of $q$ for smaller $\sigma$, and more slowly for larger $\sigma$.
+\paragraph{Influence of pointwise standard deviation on the Taylor series} \figref{fig:taylor_samples_pointwise_poisson} plots Taylor series approximations of $q$ (from the Taylor series of $f$, with no dimension reduction or T4S approximation) for the parameter $\theta$ of \figref{fig:transmission_overall_mapping}, at $\sigma=0.5$, $0.75$, and $1.0$.
+For this sample, the ratio of the largest to smallest $\kappa$ in $\Omega$ is $8.6$, $25.0$, and $73.2$, respectively.
+As expected, the Taylor series converges to $q$ faster for smaller $\sigma$ and slower for larger $\sigma$.

 For an approximation $\widetilde{q} \approx q$, the normalized error is defined as: